Abhisheksahu81/react_native_intern_task/README.md

 - **Email Sending:** The collected data is sent as an email using the Axios library and the SendGrid API.
 - **Customization:** Users can configure the recipient email address, subject, and additional message content before sending the email.

-## Usage

-1. Start the application: `npm start` or `yarn start`
-2. The app will open in your device's Expo client or emulator.
-3. Fill in the required data fields.
-4. Press the "Send Email" button to send the collected data as an email.
-5. Check your email inbox for the received email.

 ## Dependencies